Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 **Solar flares** are sudden, intense bursts of energy and radiation emanating from the Sun's surface.

 The Magnetic Field lines on the Sun's Surface, have a huge amount of energy stored in them.
-These field lines get tangled up, and if the conditions are right, they can snap creating a gigantic Short circuit.
-All the energy stored in the field lines is released all at once, creating a Solar Flare.
+Often these field lines get tangled up, and if the conditions are right, they can snap creating a gigantic Short circuit.
+All the energy stored in the field lines is released at once, creating a Solar Flare.
 A big solar flare can release as much as 10% of the entire Suns energy output.

 These eruptions emit a broad spectrum of electromagnetic radiation, including X-rays and ultraviolet light, and also solar material and Neutrinos.
 Solar flares are classified into different categories based on their strength, with X-class flares being the most powerful.
 Studying solar flares helps us understand solar activity, space weather, and the dynamic interplay between magnetic fields and plasma on the Sun's surface.